 This is where a real difference becomes obvious between WordPress and Wix.
 With WordPress the core platform is free.
 There are thousands of themes and plugins available for free with WordPress, and if you plan to build and update the website yourself, you will save money.

 Some of the costs associated with WordPress come from the use of premium themes or plugins.
-Add to this the cost of your domain name, hosting, maintenance and security, and depending on the type and size of your website, this can impact the amount you spend.
+Add to this the cost of your domain name, hosting, maintenance, and security, and depending on the type and size of your website, this can impact the amount you spend.

 Wix provides plans that range in cost depending on the extra features you require for your website.
 For example, the basic plan includes ads but this reduces your monthly cost.
 The unlimited plan includes a domain name, two premium apps, 10 GB of storage, hosting, support, unlimited bandwidth, no Wix ads, a $300 Ad Voucher, a Site Booster App (worth $60) and a Form Builder App (worth $48) all for US$12.50 per month (February 2017).
-The eCommerce Plan costs US$16.50/month with the VIP Plan costing US$24.50/month with each step offering more and more extras.
+The eCommerce Plan costs US$16.50/month while the VIP Plan costs US$24.50/month with each step offering more and more extras.

 The visual editor is where you create posts and pages in WordPress.
 This is also where you can add whatever element you want on the page ranging from video and images to audio.
-The text editor allows you to add HTML, edit code, modify anything and basically take complete control over the look and feel of the content contained on your website.
+The text editor allows you to add HTML, edit code, modify anything, and basically take complete control over the look and feel of the content contained on your website.

-WordPress is open source and as such has seen many innovative changes within the community from developers who have used the open source access, created new products and in turn fed them back to others in the WordPress community.
+WordPress is open source and as such has seen many innovative changes within the community from developers who have used the open source access, created new products and in turn, fed them back to others in the WordPress community.
 Some say that the popularity of this kind of sharing of data files is what makes WordPress as popular as it is.

 So even though there are only so many themes available directly through the WordPress directory, variations of these exist through the WordPress community making endless possibilities on what you can create with your website.